-Sonoma County which has the highest percentage of white residents of any county in the Bay Area, and white populations are the most segregated group within Sonoma County.
+Sonoma County has the highest percentage of white residents of any county in the Bay Area, and white populations are the most segregated group within Sonoma County.
 While racial diversity has increased over time, areas with higher racial segregation remain.
 Areas with higher isolation of white residents are located northeast and southeast of the City of Santa Rosa, in unincorporated communities such as Larkfield/Wikiup, Kenwood, Glen Ellen, Penngrove, and in rural agricultural valleys.
-Areas with higher segregation of Hispanic/Latino residents include El Verano, Agua Caliente, Fetters Hot Springs, and Boyes Hot Springs are known and Boyes Hot Springs (known collectively as the "Springs"), south Santa Rosa, and portions of West County.
+Areas with higher segregation of Hispanic/Latino residents include El Verano, Agua Caliente, Fetters Hot Springs, and Boyes Hot Springs (known collectively as the "Springs"), south Santa Rosa, and portions of West County.
 These areas also have higher rates of segregation for lower-income households.
 There is no notable segregation by familial status or disability within the community.